sreehari2003/Netflix-clone-React/README.md

 #NB
 There is still some problem with the api.ii is api is not loading propely every time if you are intersted you can do pull request

+# NOTE
+i havent handled the error in the code